hillarychang/dsc180b-capstone-q2/README.md

 │   ├──kurumi_data_exploration.ipynb  <- Kurumi Kaneko's Data Analysis Notebook
 │   └──jevan_week2.ipynb              <- Jevan Chahal's notebook for train/test/split
 │
-├── res
-│   └──predicted_result.csv     <- predicted model results
 │
+├── report                   <- used to keep the report LaTeX pdf │   └──report.tex
 │
-├── src         <- src files for the creation of features, model training, and more (currently all dummy files) │   ├──etl.py
+├── src                      <- src files for the creation of features, model training, and more │   ├──etl.py
-│   ├──features.py
+│   ├──features.py              <- used to create features
 │   ├──text_cleaner.py          <- used to clean the data
 │   └──model_training.py
 │
+│
 ├── README.md                   <- README
 │
-├── run.py                      <- used to run the entire project
+├── requirements.txt            <- all required packages
 │
-└── requirements.txt            <- all required packages
+└── run.py                   <- used to run the model
 ```

 ## Conclusion